Diethood » Recipes » Dinner Recipes » Beef Recipes » Prime Rib Recipe

 • For Medium-Well, remove from oven when internal temperature reaches 130˚F.

-Anything above these temperatures may result in a chewy, tough, and flavorless prime rib.
-The longer you cook a steak, the muscle fibers get firm and all the juices cook out. 😑
+Anything above these temperatures will result in a chewy, tough, and flavorless prime rib.
+The longer you cook a steak, the muscle fibers get firm and all the juices evaporate.

-• Store leftovers in an airtight container and keep refrigerated for up to 4 days.
-I advise to cut it up into steaks beforehand so it’s easier to handle and reheat.
+• Store leftovers in an airtight container and keep refrigerated for up to 4 days or freeze for up to 1 month.
+I advise cutting it up into steaks beforehand so it’s easier to handle and reheat.

-• I have found that reheating prime rib in the oven is the best way to go.
-Preheat oven to 400˚F; place roast in a roasting pan with about a cup of beef broth, and cook for 10 to 15 minutes, or until heated through.
+• Reheating prime rib in the oven is the best way to go.
+Preheat oven to 400˚F; place the roast in a roasting pan with about a cup of beef broth, and cook for 15 minutes or until heated through.

 Prime Rib Recipe

-A classic bone-in Prime Rib Roast is the ultimate special occasion recipe.
-This juicy, tender, and deliciously cooked prime rib pairs perfectly with the flavorful garlicky crust and the rich au jus sauce.
+This juicy, tender and deliciously cooked Prime Rib Roast pairs perfectly with the flavorful, garlicky crust and the rich au jus sauce.

 Ingredients